freesasa/freesasa-python/docs/source/intro.rst

     result = freesasa.calc(structure)
     result.write_pdb('2ubq.sasa.pdb')

-This does not always work if the input pdb file was parsed with BioPython.
+This only works if the input file was parsed with `Freesasa.Structure()`.